Liwmo/liwmo.github.io/_posts/2017-10-20-a-bayesian-gambling-problem.markdown

 $$\theta=0.2$$ is outside our HPD and we certainly have reason to be suspicious, especially when you consider some of the statistics for other casinos.
 Take a look at the [public report for August 2017][10].
 Most of the electronic gaming machines have a payout of nearly 90% or more.

-Fortunately, with your findings, a spot inspection was approved to analyze the slot machine's [programming][11]; the probability of winning was set to 16% (do double-check this yourself).
+Fortunately, with your findings, a spot inspection was approved to analyze the slot machine's [programming][11]; the probability of winning was set below 20% (do double-check the exact value yourself).
 Busted!
 Ironically, even without the hefty fine, Atlantic City Casino would have been but a *fictitious* memory anyway.
 With such low-stake and low-payoff games, they could attract neither the frequent risk-taker nor the casual newcomer.
 It's reputation plummeted alongside its profits, and with that came it's final chapter, [Chapter 13][12].

 [1]:https://www.coursera.org/learn/bayesian-statistics
 [2]:https://stats.stackexchange.com/questions/2272/whats-the-difference-between-a-confidence-interval-and-a-credible-interval